krry/atmanaut.me/content/posts/i-ching-and-the-elements-of-time.md

     110
     111

 To select one of 64 permutations with equal probability, we could flip six coins in succession, as 2 to the 6th power is 64.
 But in casting lots for the I Ching, we are not only manifesting one of 64 hexagrams, but an interwoven relationship between two of the 64.
 For this we need more computing power.
+Hence the extra coins.

+These days the only coins I carry are Bitcoins, so I keep my oracle with them as an app on my homescreen.
+[Nameless](https://nameless.quest) is also a fully functional progressive web app, so if you save it to your home screen, it's available offline, yours to keep.

+I wish the best of luck.
+May the oracle shine favor upon you.